Louisa Hudson (Acting Chair)

-John joined the Board in October 2013 and was appointed Chair in March 2014.
-He is a member of the Audit Committee, the Risk Committee, the Board Workshop Advisory Committee and is the Chair of the Remuneration Committee.
+Louisa joined the Board in August 2016 and was appointed Acting Chair in March 2017.
+She is a member of the Risk Committee, the Remuneration Committee and the Board Workshop Advisory Committee.

 Dr Tien Kieu

-Dr Tien Kieu was appointed to the TAC Board in September 2015 and is a member of the Audit Committee and the Board Workshop Advisory Committee.
+Dr Tien Kieu was appointed to the TAC Board in September 2015 and is a member of the Audit Committee, Remuneration Committee and the Board Workshop Advisory Committee.

 Tien is experienced in the corporate sector and brings qualitative and mathematical skills to the Board, being both a researcher and practitioner in Data Science.
 He has a distinguished academic background and is currently an Adjunct Professor at Swinburne University.
-Tien is a Fellow of the Australian Institute of Physics.
+Tien is a Fellow of the Australian Institute of Physics and a Graduate Member of the Australian Institute of Company Directors.
 He also has long standing involvements in ethnic media.

 Paul joined the Board in October 2014.
-He is the Chair of both the Audit Committee and the Risk Committee and a member of the Board Workshop Advisory Committee.
-Paul is also a Director of WorkSafe Victoria, the St Kilda Football Club and Australian Unity Limited.
+He is the Chair of both the Audit Committee and the Risk Committee and a member of the Remuneration Committee and the Board Workshop Advisory Committee.
+Paul is also a Director of the St Kilda Football Club and Australian Unity Limited.